Rosemary Edet

-Rosemary Nkoyo Edet was an ordained reverend sister in the Catholic church in the Congregation of the Handmaids of the Holy Child Jesus in Nigeria.
-She was a Catholic co-founder of the Circle of Concerned African Women Theologians and one of the first African Catholic Feminist Nuns.
+Rosemary Nkoyo Edet (1935–1993) was a Nigerian member of the congregation of the Handmaids of the Holy Child Jesus, a Catholic religious order, the Catholic co-founder of the Circle of Concerned African Women Theologians and one of the first African Catholic Feminist sisters.
 She was a feminist theologian and Christian advocate for women's liberation, empowerment and ecclesial leadership.
-She is an author on Gender studies, Theological contextualisation, and African theology.
-The book African Literature, Mother Earth, and Religion was dedicated to her, in recognition of her advocacy for women’s liberation.
+She has written on gender studies, theological contextualisation, and African theology.
+The book African Literature, Mother Earth, and Religion was dedicated to her, in recognition of her advocacy for women's liberation.

 Personal life and career

-Edet (1935-1993) was the daughter of Chief Edet Akpan Udo and Theresa Ansa Odo of Nigeria.
+Born in Nigeria in 1935, Edet was the daughter of Chief Edet Akpan Udo and Theresa Ansa Odo of Nigeria.
 She earned a PhD and was appointed a lecturer in the Department of Philosophy and Religious Studies at the University of Calabar in Nigeria.
 She specialized in New Testament Studies, researching and writing on feminism, church, gender and culture, inculturation, and Catholicism.

-She was a Catholic nun in Nigeria, a feminist theologian, an advocate for women's liberation, an author, and an educator.
-Within the 32 years of her service at the congregation of Handmaids of the Holy Child Jesus (HHCJ), she worked in the education Apostolate of the Catholic Church in Nigeria.
-Edet was an educator in various schools; the Principal of Holy Child Teacher training colleges in Oron and Ifuho, at St. Theresa’s Secondary School in Edem Ekpat.
+During her 32 years of her service within the congregation of the Handmaids of the Holy Child Jesus (HHCJ), she worked in the education apostolate of the Catholic Church in Nigeria.
+Edet was an educator in various schools and the Principal of Holy Child Teacher training colleges in Oron and Ifuho, at St. Theresa's Secondary School in Edem Ekpat.
 She was the Pioneer Principal of Assumption Girls Juniorate in Ndon Ebom, and Tutor at Holy Child Secondary School Marian Hill in Calabar.